A closer look at Sjögren’s disease: How Johnson & Johnson is driving patient-informed research

 Alongside scientific discovery, we also believe that progress requires listening, particularly in historically underserved disease areas like SjD.
 That’s why our development approach for investigational therapies is deeply informed by patient voices and lived experiences.

-For example, the Phase 3 DAFFODIL study, now enrolling adults with moderate to severe SjD, has been carefully designed to assess both clinical and patient-reported outcome measures.
+For example, a recent Phase 3 study, which enrolled adults with moderate to severe SjD, was carefully designed to assess both clinical and patient-reported outcome measures.

 My colleagues and I worked closely with a steering committee comprised of SjD experts, key opinion leaders, patient advocacy group leaders, and patients to develop the criteria used to evaluate the study’s outcomes.
 This collaborative approach was essential to ensuring that real-world patient perspectives directly shaped the trial design – helping us measure what truly matters to those living with the disease.